bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 ## The Big-Picture — PowerShell's Philosophy

 **PowerShell's philosophy is different** to that of both Bash and JavaScript, and the route to a positive experience is to **lean into that fact**.
-To have a good JavaScript experience you need to think about the world in a *JavaScripty* way, to have a good experience in Bash you need to think about the world in a *Bashy* way, and to have a good PowerShell experience you need to think about the work in a *PowerShelly* way.
+To have a good JavaScript experience you need to think about the world in a *JavaScripty* way, to have a good experience in Bash you need to think about the world in a *Bashy* way, and to have a good PowerShell experience you need to think about the world in a *PowerShelly* way.

 As I type these notes I can already hear Allison getting impatient and wanting to see some commands, so to get that out of the way, let's do the traditional Hello-World in PowerShell